dails08/glowing-octo-sansa/cluster_walkthrough.md

 Spin up four (or however many) machines in Softlayer.
-Use RHEL 6 64bit, 2 cpus,4096 memory, and a 300 disk (I don't know how to add a SAN disk with the command line yet).
+Use RHEL 6 64bit, 2 cpus, 16GB memory, and a 300 disk (I don't know how to add a SAN disk with the command line yet).
 Name one of them "salt" (this makes setting up Salt easier) and the others something recognizeable like "minion1", "cluster1" or whatever.

 Edit the /etc/hosts file on the Salt machine to include entries for each of the cluster machines.
 Include the ip address, the fqdn, and the alias.
 Each line should look something like:
 111.22.33.444 minion1.whatever.com minion1